Celebrate Cinco de Mayo in your classroom! Hold the margaritas, obviously, but otherwise it’s fiesta time!

 Mexican History Timeline

 We hope you have a classroom timeline already.
 If not, this is a great time to make one.
-You can use string and index cards, adding machine paper rolls, or the Trend Make-Your-Own Timeline Bulletin Board Set.
+You can use string and index cards, adding machine paper rolls, or the Timeline paper.
 Decide what time period to cover and how large the divisions should be (years? decades? centuries?).
 Calculate the number of points you’ll need.
 Measure the space available for your timeline and divide that space by the number of points.
 Then measure and add the points with the correct spacing.
 You can see that this will involve good amounts of practical math.

 With the timeline in place and some events in your local or state history added to help students anchor the ideas in their minds, add the Battle of Puebla (May 5, 1862).
 Then do some research on Mexican history to provide an outline of Mexican history.
 Add the most important or interesting events to the class timeline and see how the history of Mexico and that of your region line up.